BurnOutTrader/ff_rithmic_api/README.md

 ## Complete
 This Api allows complete dynamic functionality for all Infrastructure Plants, Requests and Response types.
-I will hard code the responses and the template_id's into a unique `fn handle_received_responses()` for each rithmic plant, so that they can be copy pasted in the future.
+I will hard code the responses and the template_id's into a unique `fn handle_received_responses()` for each rithmic plant, so that they can be copy-pasted in the future.
 All possible proto responses and request are already compiled into rust code and they should be visible in your IDE by starting to type Response or Request.

+See test.rs for copy-paste templates of all message types for each rithmic plant connection variable.

 ## Not Done
 No rate limiting. \